sanjaychethu/Academic_Assistance/README.md

 ### Conclusion

-Congratulations!
-You've successfully initialized an Express.js server within your project.
 This setup allows you to handle HTTP requests and build powerful web applications using Express.js.